Mujib: The Making of a Nation: Critical reception

 According to film personalities and critics, the film has some flaws and shortcomings but they have praised the film.
 According to Rajib Kanti Roy of Daily Sun, it is a film worth watching, if not extraordinary.
 He praised its screenplay, background music, soundtracks and actors' performances, but criticized the VFX and make-up used for the actors.
 According to him, the film uses some historical footage that make it an incomplete feature film.
 According to him, Nusrat Faria and Riaz have failed to portray the characters of Sheikh Hasina and Tajuddin Ahmed.
 He also called the child actor who played the role of Sheikh Russel unsuitable for the role.

 Box office

-The film received a roaring response at box office on its opening in Bangladesh, becoming one of the highest grossing film in the country.
-The film grossed ৳36,319,920 in its first 8 days in India.
+The film received good at box office on its opening in Bangladesh, becoming one of the highest grossing film in the country.
 In the United Kingdom and United Arab Emirates, it grossed ৳1,722,458.
 In Australia, the film grossed ৳2,371,913.
-The film is also listed as one of the highest earning Bangladeshi films at the US box office of all time.